Potbank Dictionary - definitions and explanations of those fabulously mysterious words, terms, phrases and dialect of the Potteries.

-The Potbank Dictionary - here are those strange and special terms, such as saggar makers bottom knocker, wedging, and ginneter that were, at one time, very common in the north Staffordshire Potteries.
+Here are those strange and very special terms, such as saggar makers bottom knocker, wedging, and ginneter that were, at one time, very common in the Potteries potbanks.
 There's also the special dialect of the district.

-With over 10,000 terms, the Potbank Dictionary explains and demystifies the peculiar words and phrases collected during a lifetime in potbanks.
-Some are specific to a particular factory, others are quite common and some are quite technical.
-Much of the language is dying out as potbanks (pottery factories) are closed, skills are lost and manufacturing methods change.
+With almost nearly, but not quite, 1800 definitions, the Potbank Dictionary explains and demystifies the peculiar words collected during a lifetime in potbanks.
+Some are specific to a particular factory, others are quite common in the district.
+Some are quite technical.
+Much of this language is disappearing as potbanks are closed, as skills are lost and as manufacturing methods change.

 What is a POTBANK?